v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 ## Export raw survey responses

-If export is enabled for a survey program, you can export raw survey response by using the following procedure.
+If export is enabled for a survey program, you can export raw survey response by using the following procedures:

-Export raw survey responses for Recurring and Ad Hoc surveys
+### Export raw survey responses for Recurring and Ad Hoc surveys

-1. Go to Configuration and select Survey Programs.
+1. Go to the **Configuration** page and select **Survey Programs.**
-2. Select your survey program and go to the Completed cycles tab.
+2. Select your survey program and go to the **Completed cycles** tab.
-3. On the row with the appropriate cycle, select the ellipses (three dots) and then Export Raw Survey Responses.
+3. On the row with the appropriate cycle, select the ellipses (three dots) and then **Export Raw Survey Responses.**
 4. In the export pane that appears:
-a.
-Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+- Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
-b.
-Select attributes that you want to include in the Attributes section.
+- Select attributes to include.
-c.
-After making all selections, select Export.
+- After making all selections, select **Export.**
 5. Your .csv file downloads to your device.
-Larger files can take more time to generate; you receive an email when your file is ready to download.
+Larger files can take more time to generate.
+You receive an email when your file is ready to download.

-Export raw survey responses for Lifecycle and Always-On surveys
+### Export raw survey responses for Lifecycle and Always-On surveys

-1. Go to Configuration and select Survey Programs.
+1. Go to the **Configuration** page and select **Survey Programs.**
-2. Select your survey program and then the Actions menu.
+2. Select your survey program and then the **Actions** menu.
-3. Choose Export Raw Survey Responses.
-4. In the export pane:
+3. Choose **Export Raw Survey Responses.** In the export pane:
-a.
-Select a Start Date and End Date in the Date Range section.
+- Select a Start Date and End Date in the Date Range section.
-b.
-Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+- Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
-c.
-Select attributes that you want to include in the Attributes section.
+- Select attributes to include.
-d.
-After you make all selections, select Export.
+- After you make all selections, select **Export.**
 5. The .csv file downloads to your device.
-Larger files can take more time to generate; you will receive an email when your file is ready to download.
+Larger files can take more time to generate.
+You receive an email when your file is ready to download.

 ## Raw survey response file layout